-As your cat starts to show their age, it’s only natural to start thinking ahead.
+As your cat starts to show his age, it’s only natural to start thinking ahead.
 As much as you hate to admit it, your pet is not going to be around forever.
-Replacing a cat immediately after they die is always a bad idea, though.
+Replacing a cat immediately after another cat dies is always a bad idea, though.
 With that in mind, why not adopt a kitten now?

-Before wondering how you introduce a kitten to your senior cat, question whether you should.
-To help with this decision, ask yourself these questions:
+Before wondering how you introduce a kitten to your senior cat, you need to determine if you should.
+To help with this decision, you should consider these questions:

 - Does your older cat get along well with other felines?

-- Do you have time to devote one-on-one attention to both cats, independent of each other?
+- Do you have time to devote one-on-one attention to two cats, independent of each other?

-- Do you have enough space in your home to give each cat their own territory?
+- Do you have enough space in your home to give each cat his own territory?

-If you are happy that you can take on the responsibility, it’s time to consider your cat’s feelings.
-Even the most placid housecat can become a territorial whirling dervish if they feel threatened.
+If you’re sure that you can take on the responsibility, it’s time to consider your cat’s feelings.
+Even the most placid housecat can become territorial if he feels threatened.

-As VCA Hospitals explains, some of the considerations with pairing a kitten with an older cat include temperament and energy levels.
-If your cat is aggressive, snarling at neighborhood pets from your yard, they won’t welcome a kitten.
+As VCA Hospitals explains, the considerations when pairing a kitten with an older cat include temperament and energy levels.
+If your cat is feisty and aggressive, he won’t welcome a kitten.

-If your cat is placid, they’re more likely to share their space.
-Just be careful not to adopt a kitten that’s too boisterous, though.
-They may run roughshod over your existing cat, growing up to bully them.
-This will cause no end of stress for your pet.
+If your cat is placid, he’s more likely to share his space with another cat.
+Just be careful not to adopt a kitten that’s too boisterous.
+It may bully your cat, causing no end of stress for your pet.

 How to Introduce a Kitten to a Senior Cat

-Eventually, you’ll have to introduce your senior cat to their new housemate.
+Eventually, you’ll have to introduce your senior cat to his new housemate.
 This should be a very gradual process, and one that is broken down into three stages:

 - Introduction by Scent